-Fan Coil Mounting
+Fan coil Mounting

-Mounting brackets are provided on all four corners of the casing for attachment of the fan coil to supporting structure.
+Mounting slots on the top of the unit are provided for attachment of the fan coil to supporting structure.
 The supporting structure must be designed to safely support the full weight of the fan coil.
-Field supplied washers and bolts capable of supporting the fan coil load should be used to secure the fan coil to the supporting structure at the mounting brackets.
+Field supplied washers and bolts capable of supporting the fan coil load should be used to secure the fan coil to the supporting structure at the mounting slots.